putyourlightson/craft-blitz-shell/README.md

 The Shell Deployer allows the [Blitz](https://putyourlightson.com/plugins/blitz) plugin for [Craft CMS](https://craftcms.com/) to deploy cached files to remote locations using shell commands.

+> WARNING: Commands are parsed by the shell of your OS.
+Use at your own risk.

 ## License

 This plugin is licensed for free under the attached License terms.